Easy Halloween Fruit & Veggie Tray Ideas

 One logical reason to have dinner before you trick or treat is that you’ll be more satisfied and less likely to overindulge on candy.

 My favorite meal to make on Halloween is chili.
-I like to start it early in the day so the flavors meld and it can simmer all afternoon.
+I like to start it early in the day so it can simmer all afternoon.
 That warm, hearty smell also entices my kids to be in the mood for a big meal.
+The other reason to eat a meal before the candy rush is something not a lot of people know.

 Sugar – especially sugar on an empty stomach – depresses the immune system.
 In fact excess sugar can reduce the ability of white blood cells to kill germs by 40 percent.
 The immune-suppressing effect of sugar starts less than thirty minutes after ingestion and may last for five hours.

-Trick or treating is a sugar fest, so anything you can do to offset the effects may help keep your child from getting sick.
+Trick-or-treating is a sugar fest, so anything you can do to offset the effects may help keep your child from getting sick.
 In studies, eating protein and vegetables before carbs or sugar was found to help lower post-meal glucose levels.

 To see loads of fascinating examples of blood sugar tests after certain foods, check out Glucose Goddess on Instagram.
 This graphic is pretty relevant to Halloween.